 Dangerous symptoms of flu

 The symptoms of flu can also include dizziness and confusion.
 When it comes to dizziness, it is a form of lightheadedness or feeling faint.
 Dizziness occurs if there is an abrupt drop in the blood pressure or if the individual is suffering from dehydration due to diarrhea and vomiting.
 It is important to note that dizziness often occurs with flu but can be considered as a significant finding if it does not clear up quickly after standing or if accompanied by confusion.

 Abrupt dizziness and confusion are emergency indications that the individual requires medical care.
 Dehydration can also result to leathery skin or dark yellow urine.
 Oftentimes, young children become dehydrated severely that they cry without tears.

-In a study conducted, a protein that was discovered to help the influenza virus multiply is also capable of damaging the cells that line the interior of the lungs.
+In one study, a protein that helps the influenza virus multiply also damages the cells that line the interior of the lungs.
 This damage can cause the buildup of fluid in the lungs and prevents oxygen from reaching the bloodstream.